DSandberg93/QuotationStationAPI/README.md

 ` * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)`

 This means the server is running properly (on port 5000), and you can begin sending api calls to it.

+## Disclamer
+The quotes and funfacts provided by this api are not mine.
+They are meant to be used for a school project and are not monetized in any way.
+All credit goes to the authors, who are part of the api resonses along with the quotes and funfacts themselves!